-19. Public Participation: 20 USC Section 1412(a)(19)
+19. Public Participation: 20 USC Section 1412(a)(19); EC 56205(a)(18)

-SELPA Butte County SE Butte County SELPA 2020-21 Policy/Procedure Number: GBP 10 and Section A, pp. 1 9-20 Policy/Procedure Title: Butte County SELPA Policy of on Governance, Procedur al Manual Document Location: www.buttecountyselpa.org

-"It shall be the policy of this LEA that public hearings, adequate notice of the hearings, and an opportunity for comments are available to the general public, including individuals with disabilities and parents of children with disabilities, and are held prior to the adoption of any policies and/or regulations needed to comply with Part B of the IDEA."
+Policy/Procedure Number: GBP 10 and Section A, pp. 19-20 Policy/Procedure Title: Butte County SELPA Policy on Governance, Procedural Manual Document Location: www.buttecountyselpa.org children with disabilities, and are held prior to the adoption of any policies and/or regulations needed to comply with Part B of the IDEA."
 The policy is adopted by the SELPA as stated:

+"It shall be the policy of this LEA that public hearings, adequate notice of the hearings, and an opportunity for comments are available to the general public,including individuals with disabilities and parents of